 The power of white background photography cannot be overstated.
 Whether you’re a novice or otherwise, a white background is your friend when it comes to photographing jewelry for your website.
 It instantly eliminates some of the common jewelry photography problems because of its clean, simple, distraction-free, and high-energy vibe.

 To create a perfectly white background at home, you can use a roll of seamless white paper.
 It is inexpensive, easy to dispose of, and almost a no-brainer solution for most photographers.
 It also comes in other colors like black, which can be used for selected pieces of jewelry.
 It is perfect for light-toned pieces and adds drama to the photograph; however, gems that were not cut perfectly would do well on white backgrounds.

 Others use a matte finish vinyl backdrop which eliminates glare.
 It is durable, easy to clean, and does not wrinkle like your seamless white paper.
 This type of background is ideal for those of you who photograph jewelry constantly.
 It saves you from buying rolls of seamless white paper every time you have a photo shoot.

 Step #2: Find a spot where there is natural lighting or set up a controlled lighting environment

 Controlling the lighting is one of the important aspects of jewelry photography so find a location that would allow you to do so.

-Some gemstones look best early in the morning and/or in midday.
+Some gemstones look best early in the morning and/or at midday.
 Make sure that you understand your subject before deciding on the lighting system you’d use.
-Generally, natural lighting is the best option if you want to present the natural colour of your jewelry.
+Generally, natural lighting is the best option if you want to present the natural color of your jewelry.
 Do not mix different lighting sources.
 If you use natural light coming from your window, make sure to turn off your fluorescent light or other lights in your working space.